freenas/freenas-docs/userguide/tasks.rst

    vendors with the Cloud Sync feature.

-:ref:`Cloud Credentials` must be pre-defined before a cloud sync is created.
+:ref:`Cloud Credentials` must be defined before a cloud sync is created.
 One set of credentials can be used for more than one cloud sync.
 For example, a single set of credentials for Amazon S3 can be used for separate cloud syncs that push different sets of files or